 Performance & Durability:

 Both platforms perform well in terms of speed and reliability.
 Users typically report that lead times are minimal.
-However, with OptimizePress tied to WordPress, you might encounter occasional hiccups due to plugins or theme conflicts.
+However, with OptimizePress tied to WordPress, you might encounter occasional hiccups with plug-ins or theme conflicts.

 In terms of ease of use, LeadPages takes the cake.
 It’s intuitive enough for anyone, whether you’re a total novice or a seasoned pro.
 OptimizePress may require more patience and a little digging to master, but if you enjoy creating your own rules, it can be worth it.